 How does a 6-year-old even say words like that?

-That experience was imprinted into my mind forever because I would think of it randomly throughout my life, and it planted a seed subconsciously.
-I grew up with insatiable curiosity and a thirst for knowledge– I questioned everything (from religion, behaviours, etc) yet researched and read everything because I wanted to know how everything works.
+That experience was imprinted into my mind forever.
+I would think of it randomly throughout my life.
+It planted a seed subconsciously, and I grew up with insatiable curiosity and a thirst for knowledge.
+I questioned everything from religion, behaviours, and conventions yet researched and read as much as I could because I wanted to know how the universe works.

 There is a lot more we don’t know but these days, I feel as if I understand the foundations quite well.
-I tapped into that theoretical quantum field of invisible intelligence.
-And I have tapped into that field countless times since then but I didn’t understand until a couple of years ago when I began to really study quantum physics, and the state of ecstasis aka FLOW but these days, I conduct my life in alignment with the universe.
+I tapped into that theoretical quantum field of invisible intelligence and since then, I have tapped into that field countless times.
+I didn’t understand until a couple of years ago when I began to really study quantum physics, and the state of ecstasis aka FLOW but these days, I conduct my life in alignment with the universe.

 writing new Pages Daily